-The people in the study who had been denied the watch the first time around wanted it more than those who got it, but then were more likely to get rid of it once they eventually had it.
+The people in the study who had been denied the watch the first time around wanted it more than those who got it.
+But after they had it, they were more likely to get rid of it in the end.

 In fact, in a similar test the people who had been denied their reward were 3 times more likely to get rid of it than those who got it the first time around.

 So, what does this mean?

 Well, in this age of ceaseless advertising, the realization that the things you want might not be the things you will actually like having is a valuable one.